splatert/bpsurpriseme/README.md

 # bpsurpriseme
-Small HTML application to surprise you with a random Beatport track
+Small Javascript project that surprises you with a random Beatport track